California Highway Patrol: Mexico Liaison Unit

 The Mexico Liaison Unit is a Border Division Unit based in San Diego.
-Since the CHP has no jurisdiction directly in Mexico, officers from the Unit work closely with Mexican authorities to recover and find stolen vehicles and assist with other law enforcement issues.
+Since the CHP has no direct jurisdiction in Mexico, officers from the Unit work closely with Mexican authorities to recover and find stolen vehicles and assist with other law enforcement issues.
 The purpose of the "Mexico Liaison Unit" is to develop and maintain positive working relations with Mexican authorities in order to: